 Maximum Purchase Assistance Provided

 % of Area Median Income H2H Subsidy Amount

-Up to 50% \$14,999
+Un to CEO OOO based

-51% to 80% \$12,500
+Up to 80% Up to \$50,000 based on need

 Market Analysis

 A market analysis is an evaluation of the economic conditions of supply, demand and rental rates for the type of Low-Income housing development being proposed as well as the rent levels proposed for the project.
 The analysis must determine the feasibility of the proposed project and state conclusions as to the impact of the property with respect to the determined housing needs.
 All data presented should reflect the most current information available and the report must provide source data.
 All steps leading to the calculated figures must be presented in the report.
 The City will accept previously prepared market analysis reports as prepared in conjunction and in compliance with Applications for funding from JHFA and/or FHFC.